Submit your email to push it up the queue

 How does The Black Library's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-The Black Library's score of 3 is lower than 100% of the industry.
+The Black Library's score of 31 is higher than 60% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-The Black Library is not committed to any reduction initiatives we track.
+The Black Library is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.